Skip to content

 Tip

-How easy it is to inspect and find element properties directly depends on the application's structure.
-In some cases, to retain control of the main window after an action in a secondary window, it will be necessary to redeclare the main window to regain control over it.
+In some cases, to maintain control of the main window after an action in a secondary window, it will be necessary to search again for the reference of the main window to regain control over it.

 Info

-The Application module is based on the functionalities of the pywinauto library, see more details about the methods available for each different type of element at this link.
+See more details about the methods available for each different type of element at this link.